clvv/fasd/INSTALL.md

+Fasd is a self-contained posix shell script that can be either sourced or executed.
+A Makefile is provided to install `fasd` and `fasd.1` to desired places.

+System-wide install:

+    make install

+Install to $HOME:

+    PREFIX=$HOME make install

+Or alternatively you can just copy `fasd` to anywhere you like.

-There are two ways to get `fasd` working in your shell.
+There are two ways to get fasd working in your shell.

 1. You can directly source `fasd` in your POSIX complaint shell.